theshepster/cscie15-p4/readme.md

 * Read a card by clicking Edit on the ```\deck\{deck_id}``` route, which will show the front and back of the card.
 See a card in a deck also by clicking Review for the deck.
 * Update a deck's front and back fields by clicking Edit on the ```\deck\{deck_id}``` route.
 * Delete a card from the deck by clicking the red Delete button on the ```\deck\{deck_id}``` route.

-## Overview
-This web app is a flashycard study app.
-Use it to create decks of flashcards, create cards within those decks, and review flashcards.

 ## Libraries Used
 I used the barryvdh/laravel-ide-helper package in my development environemtn.
 I used the fzaninotto/faker in the database seeders, and I used the barryvdh/laravel-debugbar for development.